 But alas, the Ryan/Smith stay at the St. Patrick Street location also fell prey to the “seven-year itch”.
 With improved location proving to be the driving force, Ryan/Smith set their sights on just a little more visibility.

-Relocating to Bank Street proved to be the perfect move for RSC, and permitted the firm the increased visibility and exposure they were seeking.
+Relocating to Bank Street proved to be the perfect move for Ryan/Smith, and permitted the firm the increased visibility and exposure they were seeking.
 Positioning themselves next door to Barrymore’s presented them with both a sense of history and belonging.
 In addition, Ryan/Smith doubled their square footage, and what had previously been various drinking establishments over the years, was fitted for a wide open and creative studio that included a large board room.
-Ryan/Smith clientele also liked the new location, discovering the easy accessibility in what was just a short walk down Bank Street.
+Ryan/Smith clientele also liked the new downtown location, discovering the easy accessibility on Bank Street.

 99 Holland Avenue